 This course instructs students in the process of developing a unified paragraph.
-It includes sections on developing a topic sentence, support and, finally, a unified paragraph.
-Students progress at their own rate.
+It includes sections on prewriting techniques, developing a topic sentence and support sentences, and writing and revising a unified paragraph.
 Lab.
 Credit/no credit only.
 Not transferable, not degree applicable.

-ENGLISH 036 AB - 1 Unit Writing a Unified Essay
+ENGLISH 036 AB - 1 Unit

+Writing a Unified Essay